hydrogo/blog/_posts/2020-07-02-python-libraries.md

 ## The environment

 You can use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) to install all the libraries mentioned above in one isolated programming environment.
 Everything you need is just to create a file `environment.yml` copy-pasting the text below and then run `conda env create -f environment.yml` in your terminal.
-Have fun!

 ```yaml
 name: megaenv